Long established as a clear and efficient payment system for businesses, Direct Debits are also...

 Employee training

-Your business should educate your employees on the risks associated with collecting payments and provide them with cybersecurity training.
+Your business should educate your employees on the risks associated with collecting payments and provide them with cybersecurity training on direct debit security.

 This training can include how to identify fraud risks and prevent fraudulent activity, how to use secure passwords, how to handle and store customer data safely, and how to detect and respond to suspicious activity.